-We don’t always think of recessed gums in the same light as we do cavities and other dental issues, but they are just as dangerous to our health.
+We don’t always think of recessed gums in the same light as cavities and other dental issues, but they are just as dangerous to our health.

-They’re all caused in part by poor dental care, but gum recession is not always publicized like its better-known counterparts.
-Still, the fact remains that receding gums are dangerous for you, your health, and your confidence.
+They’re all caused partly by poor dental care, bone loss, and dental function problems, such as grinding, clenching, and ill-fitting fillings, crowns, and veneers, especially due to bad bites or occlusion.
+Gum recession is not always publicized like its better-known counterparts.
+Still, the fact remains that receding gums can be dangerous for you, your health, and your confidence.

 Gum recession is easily noticeable.
-Typically, the gum starts thinning around its natural visible tooth-gum boundary, eroding further and further.
-In fact, it does this so much that the tooth begins to appear unusually longer than the others.
+The root structure is exposed, and proximity to the tooth’s nerve can cause thermal sensitivity and even air.
+Typically, the gum starts thinning around its natural visible tooth-gum boundary, eroding further and further if not treated.
+It does this so much that the tooth appears unusually longer than the others.

-Because it’s easy to miss, gum recession can quickly become extreme, resulting in complete loss of teeth, permanent loss of gums and severe infection.
+Because it’s easy to miss, gum recession can quickly become extreme, resulting in complete loss of teeth, permanent loss of gums and bone under the gum, and severe infection.
 It’s also a trigger for other bodily and bloodstream infections.

 How do receding gums come about?

 If you have receding gums, you’re probably already wondering how you got them.
 A few ways stand out, as shown below:

 Genetic predisposition is a reason you might have receding gums.
 If you’re genetically predisposed to get receding gums – as approximately 30% of the world’s population is – no amount of dental care will keep it at bay.